rasmusab/officialcocktails/officialcocktails.com/content/cocktails/russian_spring_punch.md

 - Garnish the glasses with a slice of grapefruit and mint leaves.
 - Enjoy your perfectly refreshing Russian spring punch!

-## Alcohol-free alternative to a Russian spring punch
+## Alcohol-free alternative to the Russian spring punch

 One alternative to the Russian spring punch that is alcohol-free is the "Berry Lemonade".
 Here's how to make it: